nf-core/ampliseq/docs/troubleshooting.md

 ## Error related to metadata sheet

 Please have a look at [QIIME2 metadata requirements](https://docs.qiime2.org/2018.6/tutorials/metadata).

 Generally, do not use whitespace characters or any special character.

+Further requirements:
-The file has to contain tab-separated values.
-The first column should be named "ID" and contain unique terms which represent the beginning (usually referred to as sample id) of the sequencing files.
+1. The file has to contain tab-separated values.
+2. The first column should be named "ID" and contain unique terms which represent the beginning (usually referred to as sample id) of the sequencing files.
 For example the files L2S357_15_L001_R1_001.fastq.gz and L2S357_15_L001_R2_001.fastq.gz would have the ID L2S357.
-Column names have to be unique and cannot be empty.
-Metadata values can be categorical (text) or numeric (containing only numbers or are empty).
-Empty cells represent missing data.
+3. Column names have to be unique and cannot be empty.
+4. Metadata values can be categorical (text) or numeric (containing only numbers or are empty).
+5. Empty cells represent missing data.
+6. Only non-numeric (categorical) metadata columns can be used as groups in statistics

 ## Low read count after DADA2
 This can have several reasons:
 1. Poor data quality: High lost at quality filtering
-2. Merging inefficient: Too less overlap for merging
+2. Merging is inefficient: Too less overlap for merging
-3. Unusual high percentage of chimeric sequences: Remaining primer sequences
+3. Unusual high percentage of chimeric sequences: Primer sequences not sufficiently removed

 Solutions might be (numbered as above):
 1. More agressive truncation values